ALPHONSE-3-AI/GET-HELP/README.md

 <img width="1280" height="640" alt="img" src="https://github.com/user-attachments/assets/be64023d-8916-4be3-8172-2d55ed04768c" />
 GETHELP 🎯

 Basic Details

-Team Name: [HASH]
+Team Name: HASH

 Team Members

-Member 1: [SARA NISAM] - [RIT]
-Member 2: [ALPHONSE MARIA MARTIN] - [RIT]
+Sara Nisam – RIT

+Alphonse Maria Martin – RIT

-Hosted Project Link
+Hosted Project Link:
-[mention your project hosted link here]
+Add your deployed project URL here

 Project Description

-I have worked on a locality-based service web app that connects users with nearby workers like plumbers and electricians, where users can quickly find and contact verified local helpers.
-A unique feature was a real-time online/offline toggle button for workers, allowing customers to instantly see who is available also to loacte on map.
-The project focused on simplicity, locality filtering, and fast access to trusted services, making it especially useful for remote or neighborhood communities.
+GETHELP is a locality-based service web application that connects users with nearby workers such as plumbers, electricians, and carpenters.
+Users can quickly search, view, and contact verified local helpers within their neighborhood.
+A unique highlight of the platform is the real-time Online/Offline availability toggle for workers along with an interactive map view, enabling customers to instantly see who is available and where they are located.
+The system focuses on simplicity, speed, and locality filtering, making it especially useful for remote and community-level users.

-The Problem statement
+Problem Statement

-In many local and semi-urban communities, people struggle to quickly find reliable nearby service workers such as plumbers, electricians, or carpenters.
-Existing platforms are often overcrowded, city-focused, or lack real-time availability, making it difficult to access trustworthy help during urgent situations.
+In many local and semi-urban communities, people struggle to quickly find reliable nearby service workers.
+Existing platforms are often overcrowded, city-centric, or lack real-time availability, which makes accessing trustworthy help during urgent situations difficult and time-consuming.

-The Solution
+Proposed Solution

+We are building a locality-based service web application that directly connects users with verified workers in their neighborhood.
+Key solution elements include:

+Locality Filters for accurate nearby results

+Real-Time Online/Offline Toggle for worker availability

-We are developing a locality-based service web application that connects users with verified workers in their neighborhood through locality filters, real-time online/offline availability toggle, and an integrated map view to locate nearby workers instantly.
-This ensures fast, simple, and dependable access to essential services, especially for remote and community-level users.
+Integrated Map View to visually locate workers instantly

+This ensures fast, simple, and dependable access to essential services, particularly for remote and community-level users.

 Technical Details
-Technologies/Components Used
+Technologies / Components Used
-For Software:

-Languages Used:
+Languages Used

 TypeScript (TSX)